layabox/LayaAir/README.md

-# LayaAir is an open-source 2D/3D engine include HTML5
+# LayaAir is an open-source 2D/3D engine

-It provides WebGL for rendering.
+It use WebGL1.0/WebGL2.0 as graphic API.
-LayaAir Engine is designed for high performance games and support TypeScript, JavaScript programming language.
+LayaAir Engine is designed for high performance games and support TypeScript and JavaScript、ActionScript 3.0 programming language.
-Develop once, publish for multi target platform
+LayaAir can develop once, publish for multi target platform(HTML5、Android、Ios).

 ## LayaAir features